ekye0512/Formula1-STA-160/README.md

 Hi!
 I’m **Eric Kye**, a huge Formula 1 fan and a stats major at UC Davis.
 This project is my final capstone for **STA 160** and wraps up my four-year undergrad journey in statistical data science.

 Using historical race data from a Kaggle competition, I applied machine learning models to predict driver finishing positions (1–20).
-This challenge let me bring together everything I’ve learned—data cleaning, visualization, model building—and apply it to a real-world problem in a sport I love.
+This challenge let me bring together everything I’ve learned in undergrad which is data cleaning, visualization, model building—and apply it to a real-world problem in a sport I love.

 ---